Just Reduced Properties in Arlington - NewsBreak

 arlnow.com

-This past week saw 22 homes sold in Arlington.
-The least expensive condo, single-family home or townhouse sale over the past seven days was $275,000 while the most expensive was $1,837,020.
-Over the past month, meanwhile, a total of 33 single-family homes were sold.
-Let’s take a look at some...
+This past week saw 13 homes sold in Arlington.
+The least expensive condo, single-family home or townhouse sale over the past seven days was $305,000 while the most expensive was $4,250,000.
+Over the past month, meanwhile, a total of 59 condos were sold.
+Let’s take a look at some of...

 tourcounsel.com